markhowellsmead/wp-theme-default/classes/README.md

 The Theme class is the main “engine” of the theme.
 This contains all of the standard stuff you'll need for every theme.

 ### Taxonomy
-Functionality which relates to the WordPress taxonomy structure: tags, categories and custom taxonomies.
+Functions which relates to the WordPress taxonomy structure: tags, categories and custom taxonomies.

 ### Usage
 This folder is part of the project [wp-theme-default](https://github.com/mhmli/wp-theme-default): a WordPress Theme starter project which you can use to build your own object-oriented WordPress Theme.

+If you need to use functionality from a trait class, then add the code (e.g.) ``use Taxonomy;`` at the top of the *Theme* class.
+As long as the trait file is in the same namespace as the *Theme* class, then it will be automatically loaded.
+Only load the classes you actually need, in order to make the code as efficient as possible.
+(Loading classes you don't need may run code or define functions which use memory unnecessarily.)

 ## Author
 Mark Howells-Mead | www.markweb.ch | Since 23rd November 2016